 Stay here for: Experiencing Brisbane’s newest culture and dining hub

-A new, luxury 164-room Art Series hotel will open on Brisbane’s historic Howard Smith Wharves, currently in development, in March 2019.
+A new, luxury 164-room Art Series hotel will open on 26 March 2019 in Brisbane’s historic Howard Smith Wharves.

-We don’t know much about this new hotel yet, including which artist the hotel will be named after Australian painter Vincent Fantauzzo and feature up to 500 reproductions of the artist’s most recognised works, four distinct food and beverage outlets and a rooftop pool and bar, among other offerings.
-Needless to say it will focus on Australian art and design in the vein of the group’s other hotels such as Melbourne’s The Olsen and The Cullen and Brisbane’s The Johnson.
+The five-star hotel will be named after Australian painter Vincent Fantauzzo and feature up to 500 reproductions of the artist’s most recognised works, four distinct food and beverage outlets and a rooftop pool and bar, among other offerings.
+Needless to say, it will focus on Australian art and design in the vein of the group’s other hotels such as Melbourne’s The Olsen and The Cullen and Brisbane’s The Johnson.

 With a position at the bend of the Brisbane river beneath the Story Bridge and riverside cliffs, the 3.4-hectare, heritage-listed Howard Smith Wharves in the Brisbane CBD is set to become Brisbane’s newest entertainment and lifestyle destination, transforming the land that has laid dormant since the 1960s and potentially redefining event, tourism, leisure, and food experiences in Queensland’s capital.

 More than 80% of the site has been allocated as public space for the community, with 500 metres of river edge, abundant green spaces, urban agriculture, dynamic cliff lighting, and theatre-like public seating, and this community precinct will be used for exhibitions, meetings, conferences, and special events.

 The waterfront dining precinct will offer an array of dining options by Australia’s most respected chefs and restaurateurs, as well as a bakery, coffee roastery and on-site brewery Felons Brewing Co, and in 2019 the precinct will launch a series of pioneering food and culture festivals to activate the site.

 Having opened in late 2018, the Howard Smith Wharves project is just one in a long list of commercial projects and developments underway in Brisbane, as the Queensland capital steams ahead with its plans to cement its position as ‘Australia’s New World City’ and an essential stop on the international visitor trail.